Cainta: Inclusion in Rizal province

 On October 12, 1903, under the American rule, Cainta and Angono were consolidated with Taytay as one government entity.
 On January 1, 1914, it once again became an independent municipality and remained so to this day.

 World War II

-In 1942, Japanese Occupation troops entered Cainta.
-In 1942 to 1944, local guerrilla groups of the Hunters ROTC was the four-year main invasions in Cainta against the Japanese, when the guerrillas were retreating by the Japanese before the liberation.
-In 1945, local Filipino troops of the 4th, 42nd, 45th, 46th, 47th and 53rd Infantry Division of the Philippine Army and 4th Constabulary Regiment of the Philippine Constabulary started the liberation and captured Cainta and helped the guerrilla resistance fighters of the Hunters ROTC Guerrillas to fight against the Japanese and ended World War II.

-Liberation of Cainta

-During World War II under the Allied Liberation, the some of all stronghold of local Filipino soldiers of the Philippine Commonwealth Army 4th, 42nd, 45th, 46th, 47th and 53rd Infantry Division and the Philippine Constabulary 4th Constabulary Regiment was sending the local military operations and liberated in all municipal town of Cainta and aided the local guerrilla groups of the Hunters ROTC Guerrillas against the Japanese Imperial armed forces and begins the Liberation of Cainta in 1945 and arrival by the American liberation forces enters the town.
+In 1942, Japanese occupation troops entered Cainta.
+By the time of the Allied invasion in 1945, soldiers of the Philippine Commonwealth Army 4th, 42nd, 45th, 46th, 47th, and 53rd Infantry Divisions and the Philippine Constabulary 4th Constabulary Regiment partook in the liberation of Cainta and aided the local guerrilla groups of the Hunters ROTC against the Imperial Japanese Armed Forces.

-The General Headquarters, Camp Bases and Garrisons of the Imperial Japanese Armed Forces in Cainta and inside of all Japanese soldiers of the Imperial Japanese Army was invaded the battles and captured of all the local Filipino soldiers of the Philippine Commonwealth Army and Philippine Constabulary and the local guerrillas of the Hunters ROTC Guerrillas after the fighting.
-After the war, the local casualties was over 3,810 Filipino troops of the Philippine Commonwealth Army and Philippine Constabulary killed in action and 12,400 wounded in action, the local guerrillas of the Hunters ROTC was over 200 killed in action and 700 wounded in action and over 15,000 Japanese troops of the Imperial Japanese Armed Forces was killed in action, 36,000 wounded in action and over 3,400 captured in action.
+The general headquarters, camp bases, and garrisons of the Imperial Japanese Army were captured.
+After the war, the local casualties were over 3,810 killed in action and 12,400 wounded in action for the Philippine Commonwealth Army and Philippine Constabulary, 200 killed in action and 700 wounded in action for the local guerrillas of the Hunters ROTC, and 15,000 killed in action, 36,000 wounded in action, and over 3,400 captured for the Imperial Japanese Army.